Ragnyll/newsdock/README.md

 ```
 newsboat
 youtube-dl
+rifle
 ```

-it is also required that you run newsboat once to initialize its cache db.
+It is also required that you run newsboat once to initialize its cache db.

 _Installation_:
 ```
+cd newsdock
 cargo install --path=.
 ```